leo/cory/README.md

 Ever wanted to create a static site while taking advantage of all the amazing things that are available within the JavaScript universe?
 Then you're at the right place!

-Cory combines clean, logic-less [handlebars](http://handlebarsjs.com) templates with a straightforward development workflow and allows you to set up a new site in a few seconds.
+Cory combines clean, logic-less [handlebars](http://handlebarsjs.com) templates and [markdown](https://daringfireball.net/projects/markdown/) files with a straightforward development workflow and allows you to set up a new site in a few seconds.

 ## Usage